 - A decimal system including the concept of number and quantitative relationships

 - The four fundamental operations with whole numbers, fractions, and decimal fractions

 - Nomenclature for geometric forms

-- Introduction to congruency, similarity and equivalence
+- Introduction to congruency, similarity, and equivalence

 - Reading taught through a combination of phonics and sight words: reading for comprehension, vocabulary development, interpretive reading, and beginning library and research skills.
 FMA employs a reading specialist to support children who benefit from more focused reading support.

-- Writing strategies including development of mechanical skills, creative writing of both prose and poetry, and beginning research skills
+- Writing strategies including the development of mechanical skills, creative writing of both prose and poetry, and beginning research skills

 - Grammar studies